top of page

 The Autism assessment process is designed to be safe, affirming, and centred on each individual child, allowing their authentic strengths, traits, style and needs to be seen and understood.

-The assessment includes the MIGDAS-2*, a neurodiversity-affirming, sensory and strengths based approach, that supports a deep understanding of each child’s social, sensory, communication, and thinking patterns through an individualised and child led process.
+The assessment includes the MIGDAS-2*, a neurodiversity-affirming, sensory and interest based approach, that supports a deep understanding of each child’s social, sensory, communication, and thinking patterns through an individualised and child led process.
 This is supplemented by additional parent and teacher reporting tools and, if helpful, school observation.
-The valuable information gathered is then used to address to DSM-V's** diagnostic criteria.
+The valuable information gathered is then used to address to DSM-5's** diagnostic criteria.

 *MIGDAS-2 - Monteiro Interview Guidelines for Diagnosing the Autism Spectrum, 2nd Edition